The Bridge SEN Information Report November 2018

 Other staff continue to gain a range of certificates to mark their commitment to courses such as Higher Level Teaching Assistant, Paediatric First Aid and Makaton.

 We continue to commit to having qualified trainers in school for courses such as MAPA, Makaton and Moving and Handling.
-We have a Health and Safety Manager who delivers Safeguarding and PREVENT training.

 How will the environment, equipment and facilities be provided to support pupils/students at The Bridge?